 You can use this tactic when you have a strong chance of winning.

 Draw: See ‘hit’.

-Double Exposure Blackjack: Probably one of the newest variants of blackjack, and usually only found at online and mobile casinos, this is where both cards of the dealer are ‘exposed’ for you to see.
-Also know as Face up 21 or Dealer Disclosure.
+Double Exposure Blackjack: Probably one of the newest variants of Blackjack, and usually only found at online and mobile casinos, this is where both cards of the dealer are ‘exposed’ for you to see.
+Also known as Face up 21 or Dealer Disclosure.

 E is for…

 Early Surrender: An option that allows you to surrender or give up your bet before the dealer checks for a blackjack.